top of page

 Probiotics and Vaginal Microbiome Support

-Some women benefit from restoring healthy lactobacillus levels through probiotic supplements.
+Some women benefit from restoring healthy levels of lactobacillus through probiotic supplements.
 Although results vary, adding a probiotic that includes Lactobacillus rhamnosus and Lactobacillus reuteri may help maintain a stable vaginal environment.
 Diets lower in sugar and refined carbohydrates can also reduce yeast overgrowth.

 Managing Underlying Health Factors